AmadHashmi/ibnesachiyar/content/products/men/this-is-a-new-product.md

 priceBefore = "26.00"
 productID = "This is the ID"
-shortDescription = "This is the short description" title = "This is an other product" type = ""
+shortDescription = "This is the short description" title = "Men This is an other product" type = ""
 [[images]]
-image = "uploads/product-1.png"
+image = "/uploads/product-1.png"
 [[images]]
-image = "uploads/product-2.png"
+image = "/uploads/product-2.png"
 [[images]]
-image = "uploads/product-1.png"
+image = "/uploads/product-1.png"

 +++